ivonamom/IvonaMomchilovska_FrontEnd-Task/README.md

 - The widget is responsive and will display one post in a row on mobile (<768px), two posts in a row on tablets (<992px), and the selected number of columns on desktop (>992px).
 - No 3rd party libraries or frameworks were used in the development of this project.

+## Future Optimizations

+Due to time constraints, the current code may not be fully optimized.
+I plan to continue working on this project and improving the code soon.

 ## Credits